 - Potable water

 Step 1: Put 2 tablespoons of seeds for sprouting into a jar.
 Cover seeds up to 1 inch over the top of the seeds with water.
-Place screen inside ring.
+Place screen inside the ring.
 Screw the ring on the jar.

 Step 3: Rinse the seeds in freshwater.
 Turn jar onto drainboard to fully drain.
 Repeat this step twice daily about 12 hours apart.
 If you forget, the seeds can dry out and not sprout properly.
 When learning how to grow sprouts, it may be a good plan to write a reminder.